British Rail Class 159: Class 158 conversions

 Eight of TransPennine's surplus three-coach Class 158 units were refurbished to match SWT's existing Class 159 units at Wabtec Doncaster, and renumbered into Class 159 subclass /1.
-The first updated units were delivered to South West Trains in November 2006, and by May 2007 all of the new subclass were in service.
+The first updated units were delivered to SWT in November 2006 and, by May 2007, all of the new subclass were in service.

-The refurbishment included making the first-class accommodation area larger and completely refitting it, brighter interior lighting with new diffusers and the plating-over of the disused toilet in the MSO vehicle.
+The refurbishment included making the first-class accommodation area larger and completely refitting it, with brighter interior lighting with new diffusers and the plating-over of the disused toilet in the MSO vehicle.
 The Class 159/1s have been fitted with retention toilets.
-Additional alterations include the installation of a Passenger information system (PIS) and CCTV as is fitted on the 159/0s.
+Additional alterations include the installation of CCTV and PIS as is fitted on the 159/0s.

-The converted units however retained their original Cummins NTA855-R1 engines, which produce 50 hp less power than the R3 variants fitted to the Class 159/0 fleet.
+The converted units retained their original Cummins NTA855-R1 engines, which produce 50 hp less power than the R3 variants fitted to the Class 159/0 fleet.